nwjsmith/finix/README.md

    installation.
 5. Once rebooted, run `make configure` from your Mac to get the VM set up with my personal configuration.
+6. Clone this repository into the VM and tweak away.
+Give your changes a try with `make test`, finalize with `make switch`.